-- 3. Notify users that the system will be shut down to configure the disk.
+- Step 8.
+Notify users that the system will be shut down to configure the disk.
 You can use the wall command and/or the interactive capabilities of the shutdown command to broadcast a message to users before the system goes down.
-See wall(1M) or shutdown(1M) in the HP-UX Reference. - 4.
-Bring the system down to a halt, using the shutdown command. - 5.
-Turn off the power to all peripheral devices and then to the SPU.

-- 6. Install the hardware, following instructions provided in the hardware documentation.
+See wall (1M) or shutdown (1M) in the HP-UX Reference. - Step 9.
+Bring the system down to a halt, using the shutdown command. - Step 10.
+Turn off the power to all peripheral devices and then to the SPU. - Step 11.
+Install the hardware, following instructions provided in the hardware documentation.
 When attaching the disk, set the switches on the disk to an unused target address, which you will have determined from ioscan output.
 Use the cabling recommended in the hardware documentation.
-If installing a SCSI device make sure the last device in the SCSI chain is terminated. - 7.
+If installing a SCSI device make sure the last device in the SCSI chain is terminated. - Step 12.
 Turn on the power to all peripheral devices.
-Wait for them to become "ready", then turn on power to the SPU. - On booting up, HP-UX detects the new disk and associates it with its device driver. - Also during boot-up, insf creates the character and block device special (/dev) files required to communicate with the disk.
-For a disk array in independent mode, insf creates device special files for each disk; in striped mode, insf treats the entire array as a single disk. - 8.
-Verify the configuration by executing ioscan.
-If you are configuring a hard disk, you have finished the initial configuration. - If you are configuring a floppy disk drive, initialize the floppy disk by invoking the mediainit command on the character device special file.
+Wait for them to become "ready", then turn on power to the SPU.

+On booting up, HP-UX detects the new disk and associates it with its device driver.

+Also during boot-up, insf creates the character and block device special (/dev) files required to communicate with the disk.
+For a disk array in independent mode, insf creates device special files for each disk; in striped mode, insf treats the entire array as a single disk.